The 100 (novel series): The 100: Homecoming

 After the dropships crash, Clarke, Bellamy, and Wells lead a rescue party to the crash site, allowing Clarke and Wells to reunite with Glass and Luke.
 Clarke ponders leaving the camp to search for her parents.
 The Chancellor, still in a coma, remains trapped in the Colony above Earth.
 Vice Chancellor Rhodes takes control over the community on Earth, planning to force Luke to execute Bellamy, as a warning to anyone attempting to challenge him.

 With Sasha's help, Clarke and Wells escape with the wounded Bellamy.
 In addition, Glass and Luke flee the camp to escape Vice Chancellor Rhodes.
 One of Rhodes' men kills Sasha when she tries to get more supplies.
 Rhodes plans to attack Mount Weather to recapture Bellamy, Clarke, and Wells.
 As Mount Weather prepares for Rhodes' attack, some of the Colonists revolt and join their benefactors against Rhodes.
 Clarke, Bellamy, and Wells are captured during the initial exchange, but another faction of Earthborns defeat and capture Rhodes before he can execute Bellamy.
 Later, more colonists from other dropships arrive, and one of the arrivals informs Wells that his father was still in a coma, with only an hour of oxygen left when their dropship departed.

 Before Sasha's funeral, Clarke reunites with her parents at Mount Weather.
 She reconciles with Wells but will not resume their past relationship because she is romantically involved with Bellamy, and Wells mourns Sasha.

 The 100: Rebellion

 A fourth novel, Rebellion, was released on December 6, 2016.

 A month after the previous novel, Bellamy begins showing signs of what Clarke thinks is paranoia when he obsesses over small details in the woods.
-However, a group of self-proclaimed "Protectors" infiltrates their camp and abducts several of its inhabitants, including Wells, Glass and Octavia.
+A group of self-proclaimed "Protectors" infiltrates their camp and abducts several of its inhabitants, including Wells, Glass and Octavia.
 As Clarke and Bellamy organize a rescue team to take their new enemy down, their relationship is put to the ultimate test when Bellamy doesn't think Clarke trusts him.

 Eventually, the rescue team and prisoners are able to take the Protectors down as a team effort and in the aftermath, Clarke and Bellamy make up and with her parents' blessing, he asks her to marry him.